FastVPSEestiOu/Linux-kernel-fast-logging-path/README.md

 Linux-kernel-fast-logging-path
 ==============================

-Path for linux kernel for building lists on changed files without any overhead
+Patch for linux kernel for building lists on changed files without any overhead

 Author: Pavel Bolding, boldin.pavel [at] gmail.com